Things to Do, See, and Eat in Athens, Greece

 Greek salad at the Aischylou Grill House in Psiri area of Athens

 Doesn't this Greek salad remind you of Greece?
 Can you see the size of those giant olives?
-This Greek salad from the Aischylou Grill House was one of many terrific salads I enjoyed while in Athens (and elsewhere in Greece).
+This Greek salad from the Aischylou Grill House is one of many terrific salads you can enjoy while in Athens (and elsewhere in Greece).

 Gyro Meat Platter in Athens

 Gyro meat served in pita bread was probably the first fast food, and visitors to Athens can still find a gyro sandwich to take away and eat on a park bench.
 Although it can be made at home, it sounds way too complicated.